janteuni/MovingThingsFromAPlaceToAnotherPlace/README.md

  #p1  Place where !J lives
  #p2  Place where !M lives
  #p3  Place where !P and !Y live (and where !J and !M will live)
+ #p4  Place where !R and !Mie live
- #p4  Place where !F lives
+ #p5  Place where !F lives
 ```

 ### Initial teams